lambdaacademy/2016.04_erlang_env/README.md

 Check that the 100 users are registered in the `localhost` domain in the server:
 `docker exec mim ./start.sh "registered_users localhost"`

-> `docker exec CONTAINTER` invokes a command in the given container`
+> `docker exec CONTAINER` invokes a command in the given container`

 Check that the server actually listens on the XMPP port (5222) and is reachable via 173.16.1.100 address:
 `telnet 173.16.1.100 5222`